Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 ## Boot Debug Messages

-We find multiple random pieces of data scattered accross the boot sequence.
+We find multiple random pieces of data scattered across the boot sequence.
 We'll find useful info such as the compression algorithm used for some flash segments:

 ![boot msg kernel lzma](http://i.imgur.com/9pRc2mP.jpg)